qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 BM25's capabilities are well proven, but it has its limitations.
 For example, it often needs building complex dictionary of synonyms, that is where sparse vectors come in.
 Sparse vectors excel in handling large text data, making them crucial in modern data processing and an improvement over more well-known methods like BM25.

 # Understanding Sparse Vectors
-Sparse vectors are like the Marie Kondo of data—keeping only what sparks joy (or relevance, in this case).

 Sparse Vectors are a representation where each dimension corresponds to a word or subword, greatly aiding in interpreting document rankings.
 This clarity is why sparse vectors are essential in modern search and recommendation systems, offering an advantage over embedding or dense vectors.